 Xia Li Debut

-In December 2021, Xia Li made her Smackdown debut, defending Naomi from Sonya Deville, Natalya, and Shayna Baszler.
-With her intriguing gimmick as The Protector and her exciting entrance, complete with strobe lights, the future looked promising for her.
+In December 2021, Xia Li debuted on Smackdown.
+She defended Naomi from Sonya Deville, Natalya, and Shayna Baszler.
+Her intriguing gimmick as The Protector and her exciting entrance, complete with strobe lights, promised a bright future.

 Xia Li Finisher